lepc1972/holberton-system_engineering-devops/README.md

 #shell project#

-Some shell commands and other stuff
+bash scripts and other stuff